ExistentialEnso/enso-lists/non-fiction.md

 ### *A People's History of the United States* by Howard Zinn

 An examination of how the United States was driven by exploitation and manipulation, and how groups have struggled against that.

+## Philosophy

+### *Zen and the Art of Motorcycle Maintenance* by Robert M. Pirsig

+The only book with "Zen and the Art of" in the title by a white guy I've loved.